Why You Can't Stop

 This is why life is complicated: New things fail to make you happy after a short time, but they can make you unhappy when you risk losing them.
 This brain quirk has origins in survival strategies: Imagine you're a hunter-gatherer and you stumble on a pond full of delicious fish.
 Your dopamine soars and it feels great.
 You run back to tell your tribe.
 You will find your way back to the fish pond because dopamine connects neurons, which helps you recognize everything associated with a rewarding experience.
 The tribe is thrilled by the fish feast—for a few days.
 But then the dopamine sags.
 So you go out foraging again, and the good feeling starts to flow as soon as you start finding trees that look like the delicious fruit trees you've encountered before.
 When you find a trove of luscious ripe fruit, dopamine surges and it feels good.
 And the cycle repeats.

 We are designed to get excited about something new.
 Our brains invest effort in the pursuit of the new because good feelings start to flow in anticipation.
-It would be nice to have that feeling all the time, but dopamine is not meant for constant highs.
-It is meant to push constant seeking.
+It would be nice to have that feeling all the time, but dopamine is quickly metabolized.
+It not meant for constant highs.
+It is meant to reward you for seeking.

-Our modern collections do not meet any real needs, of course.
+Your quest for flaws may not meet any real needs, of course.
 But real needs are hard to meet, and you risk being disappointed when you try.
 The world gives us rewards in ways we can’t necessarily predict or control.
-Collecting is just one way to help you avoid the disappointment of the real world.
+Finding flaws is just one way to help you avoid the disappointment of the real world.
 It helps you create an artificial world in which you have a better chance of getting the dopamine, again and again.

-If someone you know can’t stop collecting, the solution is to tolerate disappointment.
-This is not the solution you or they were hoping for, perhaps.
+The solution is to tolerate disappointment.
+This is not the solution you might be hoping for, perhaps.
 But tolerance for disappointment helps us leave our artificial worlds and come to live with the uncontrollable reward structure of daily life.

 The ups and downs of dopamine are explained in my book, Meet Your Happy Chemicals: Dopamine, Endorphin, Oxytocin, Serotonin.
 Free downloads on your neurochemical self are available at my website, Inner Mammal Institute.org.
 You have power over your brain when you understand the job it was designed to do.
 There's no use hating your own operating system.
 You can learn to make peace with it instead.